SemlerPDX/OpenAI-VoiceAttack-Plugin/README.md

 ### Optional Profile Commands

 The `((OpenAI Initialize))` command is an example of how you can set certain variables each time your profile loads, and it is ***NEVER*** called by the plugin or required by any profile using OpenAI Plugin for VoiceAttack.
 The `((OpenAI DictationStart))` and `((OpenAI DictationStop))` commands allow you to create your own systems to handle these phases of a `ChatGPT` context plugin call, which also allows for an `((OpenAI ExternalResponder))` command which can be executed directly after OpenAI API responds and before re-entering a `WaitForProfile` phase (or the end of the plugin call, if not using a `.Session` context modifier).
-See more details in the <a href="https://github.com/SemlerPDX/OpenAI-VoiceAttack-Plugin/wiki#Creating-Public-Profiles">Creating Public Profiles</a> section below, incudling why these commands need their 'When I say' phrases edited if they will be used.
+See more details in the <a href="https://github.com/SemlerPDX/OpenAI-VoiceAttack-Plugin/wiki#Building-Public-Profiles">Building Public Profiles</a> section below, including why these commands need their 'When I say' phrases edited if they will be used.

 <br /><br />